 LLQP (Life Licence Qualification Program) exam prerequisites, course information, and other life insurance licence qualifications and requirements for individuals, partnerships, or corporations in BC.

 Council makes every effort to keep the LLQP information regularly updated.
 Please check back often.

 Council is here to help.
 Your insurance licensee resources include compliance information such as licensee responsibilities; council rules; continuing education; disciplinary decisions and process; and other useful information for licensed individuals, partnerships, or corporations in BC.

 Council makes every effort to keep insurance licensee resources regularly updated.
 Please check back often.

 Licensees who have business activities other than those authorized under their licences, must:

-Council acknowledges the demands and challenges nominees can face and that it may not always be possible to foresee or prevent non-compliant insurance activities.
-However, as nominees are ultimately responsible for the insurance activities of the agency or firm, if Council becomes aware of activity that is contrary to the Financial Institutions Act, it will be up to the nominee to demonstrate that sufficient procedures and oversight were, and are, in place.
+The Insurance Council acknowledges the demands and challenges nominees can face and that it may not always be possible to foresee or prevent non-compliant insurance activities.
+However, as nominees are ultimately responsible for the insurance activities of the agency or firm, if the Insurance Council becomes aware of activity that is contrary to the Financial Institutions Act, Insurance Council's Rules or Code of Conduct, it will be up to the nominee to demonstrate that sufficient procedures and oversight were, and are, in place.

 Rules on finder or referral fees (“referral fee”) differ depending on whether the person receiving the compensation is an appropriately licensed insurance agent, and what insurance activities the third party has conducted: